kanehekili/TSVAccess/README.md

 * python-opencv
 * python-mysql-connector
 * python-requests

+The app has been written in QT5.
+To get the original design in GTK env you need to:
+* install qt5ct
+* Set interface to gtk2 in the qt5ct app
+* Select a theme that supports gtk2
+* install gtk-engine-murrine
+* install qt5-styleplugins
+* Set in /etc/environment:
+QT_QPA_PLATFORMTHEME=gtk2 or QT_QPA_PLATFORMTHEME=qt5ct
+(depends on your distro)

+There is a basic support for windows, but not currently tested or in any way supported.

 Only a member checked in with this module will be able to access the system!
 ![Screenshot](https://github.com/kanehekili/TSVAccess/blob/main/TSV-Register.png)